Monday, August 25, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 The head says it.
 This post includes a list of the current best dual-band Wi-Fi 7 routers and mesh systems.
 They are hardware without the 6GHz band.

-If you want a router with all three bands, this list of the top “traditional” Wi-Fi 7 routers is a better choice.
+If you want a router with all three bands, pick one in this list of the top “traditional” Wi-Fi 7 routers.

 The ASUS RT-BE86U and RT-BE88U are two Wi-Fi 7 routers that represent long lineages of dual-band hardware.